eriktuck/ei-dev/docs/git/common-workflow.md

 ## Git Workflow

 Once you work with Git a few times, you'll have this workflow memorized.
-See the next section for more on [Collaborating with Git], and the [Additional Reference] if you don't find what you need here.
+See the next section for more on [Collaborating with Git](collaborating-with-git.md), and the [Additional Reference](additional-reference.md) if you don't find what you need here.

 ### Common workflow on master